 But less than six months after FDA approved the drug under its accelerated approval programme, is the drug a potential candidate for misuse by doctors in India?
 Will it in any way result in patients developing drug resistance?

 It is too early to say this with any certainty, but the system in India appears to have the perfect conditions to make this possible.
-The drug is yet to be approved for use in India, and WHO and India have not yet drawn up guidelines to help doctors treat MDR-TB patients with this drug.
+The drug was approved for use in India in January 2015 (“In adults (> 18 years), as part of combination therapy of pulmonary tuberculosis due to multi drug resistant Mycobacterium tuberculosis when an effective treatment regimen cannot otherwise be provided”.), and WHO and India have not yet drawn up guidelines to help doctors treat MDR-TB patients with this drug.

 But some private doctors here have already started prescribing this drug to their patients by importing it.